 In the Interest of Clarity

-Here is a link that may be helpful as you determine your child's primary giftedness.
+It may be helpful to determine your child's primary giftedness.
 I’m interested in being super clear about our current topic.
 Calling this topic what I want to call it might keep a reader from glazing over when he reads the main headings of the blog.
 Today’s topic is based on Howard Gardener's theory of Multiple Intelligences.
 EVERYONE has heard about these.
 So rather than bore you or drive you away by going into them in depth, what I will do is point you in the direction of some checklists for you to use in determining your child’s primary giftedness/intelligence which is truly great information to have.